OrangeBurrito/sveltekitblog/src/posts/bords.md

 Studies have shown that the better the flight, the worse the swimming.
 Penguins are one of the most skilled swimmers in the Aves class, but are permanently grounded.
 Different body plans are suited for different things.

+### Ugly Mugs

+Not all birds are born equal.
+Some are gracious and sleek, and others... well, they have great personalities!

+the Northern Bald Ibis might have a face with the texture of corned beef and attire resembling a goth's usual wardrobe,

 ## introduction ✅
 ## Origin of birds ✅